firestarter/docs/mechanics.md

 ## Picking up placed spawners
 Placed spawners can be picked up with their mob type in place by simply mining the spawner block with a Silk Touch enchanted pickaxe.
 Placing the dropped spawner will place it with its correct mob type, just like it was before it was mined.

-## Custom potions
-McMMO has tons of custom potion types which can be brewed in a brewing stand.
-View them [here](https://mcmmo.fandom.com/wiki/Alchemy).